WagnerStefano/Gallery-administration.JAVA/README.md

 With this App we can

-Register new employees.
+- Register new employees.
-Register Arts.
+- Register Arts.
-Register Artworks using images and linking with Gallerys exhibitions.
+- Register Artworks using images and linking with Gallerys exhibitions.
-Control of entry and exit of works of art follow to see new updates and new functionalities
+- Control of entry and exit of works of art.

+follow to see new updates and new functionalities